BoldGrid/boldgrid-inspirations/readme.txt

 3. You will find the Inspirations menu in your WordPress Dashboard / admin panel.

 == Changelog ==

+= 2.9.1 =

+Release Date: Marach 25th, 2024

+* Bug Fix: If no social media menu is installed the main menu goes in that spot without styling [181](https://github.com/BoldGrid/boldgrid-inspirations/issues/181)

 = 2.9.0 =